Key Questions to Ask A New Jersey Divorce Attorney During an Initial Consultation

 Obtain comprehensive, thorough information about fees and payment expectations on the part of the attorney.
 For example, a person must find out what an attorney requires in the way of a retainer and what that lawyer assesses in the way of an hourly fee.About Peter Van Aulen

 Peter Van Aulen is certified by the Supreme Court of New Jersey as a matrimonial attorney.
 He has over twenty-three years of experience in divorce and family law.
-Call his office today for a free consultation with an experienced NJ divorce attorney at (201) 845-7400.
+Call his office today for a free 30 minute in office consultation with an experienced NJ divorce attorney at (201) 845-7400.